Marketing Tech Stack examples for sales and marketing in any size of organization.

 Most importantly, the SMACs stack is known especially by its low cost.
 The concept is based on social interaction, mobility, and analytics.

-Easy to follow stack thanks to 4 main parts known by any marketer – attract, convert, measure and nurture.
+Easy to follow marketing tech stack thanks to 4 main themes known by any marketer:

 The Lead Generation Technology Stack: TechnologyAdvice